swaptacular/swpt_trade/README.md

 # the creditor with the specified <CREDITOR_ID> (an unsigned 64-bit
 # integer).
 OAUTH2_INTROSPECT_URL=http://localhost:4445/oauth2/introspect

-# Connection string for a PostgreSQL database server to connect to.
-POSTGRES_URL=postgresql+psycopg://swpt_creditors:swpt_creditors@localhost:5435/test

-# Connection string for a Redis database server to connect to.
-REDIS_URL=redis://localhost:6380/0?health_check_interval=30

-# Parameters for the communication with the RabbitMQ server which is
-# responsible for brokering SMP messages.
-The container will connect
-# to "$PROTOCOL_BROKER_URL" (default
-# "amqp://guest:guest@localhost:5672"), will consume messages from the
-# queue named "$PROTOCOL_BROKER_QUEUE" (default "swpt_creditors"),
-# prefetching at most "$PROTOCOL_BROKER_PREFETCH_COUNT" messages at
-# once (default 1).
-The specified number of processes
-# ("$PROTOCOL_BROKER_PROCESSES") will be spawned to consume and
-# process messages (default 1), each process will run
-# "$PROTOCOL_BROKER_THREADS" threads in parallel (default 1).
-Note
-# that PROTOCOL_BROKER_PROCESSES can be set to 0, in which case, the
-# container will not consume any messages from the queue.
-PROTOCOL_BROKER_URL=amqp://guest:guest@localhost:5672
-PROTOCOL_BROKER_QUEUE=swpt_creditors
-PROTOCOL_BROKER_PROCESSES=1
-PROTOCOL_BROKER_THREADS=3
-PROTOCOL_BROKER_PREFETCH_COUNT=10

-# The binding key with which the "$PROTOCOL_BROKER_QUEUE"
-# RabbitMQ queue is bound to the incoming messages' topic
-# exchange (default "#").
-The binding key must consist of zero or
-# more 0s or 1s, separated by dots, ending with a hash symbol.
-# For example: "0.1.#", "1.#", or "#".
-PROTOCOL_BROKER_QUEUE_ROUTING_KEY=#

-# All outgoing Swaptacular Messaging Protocol messages are first
-# recorded in the PostgreSQL database, and then are "fulshed" to
-# the RabbitMQ message broker.
-The specified number of
-# processes ("$FLUSH_PROCESSES") will be spawned to flush
-# messages (default 1).
-Note that FLUSH_PROCESSES can be set to
-# 0, in which case, the container will not flush any messages.
-# The "$FLUSH_PERIOD" value specifies the number of seconds to
-# wait between two sequential flushes (default 2).
-FLUSH_PROCESSES=2
-FLUSH_PERIOD=1.5

-# The processing of incoming events consists of several stages.
-The
-# following configuration variables control the number of worker
-# threads that will be involved on each respective stage (default
-# 1).
-You must set this to a reasonable value, and increase it when
-# you start experiencing problems with performance.
-PROCESS_LOG_ADDITIONS_THREADS=10
-PROCESS_LEDGER_UPDATES_THREADS=10

-# Set this to "true" after splitting a parent database shard into
-# two children shards.
-You may set this back to "false", once all
-# left-over records from the parent have been deleted from the
-# child shard.
-DELETE_PARENT_SHARD_RECORDS=false

 # Set the minimum level of severity for log messages ("info",
 # "warning", or "error").
 The default is "warning".